U.K. Professional Clients

 Your limited partnership business name: in Delaware, you may use the surnames of your partners or a fictitious name when registering your limited partnership in USA.
 If you wish to use a fictitious business name, it must be distinguishable from the name of any other company already registered with the state.
 You must also choose a trade name, which we will file on your behalf prior to your partnership's start date.

-Your registered agent: as part of the registration process, your will need to appoint a registered agent with a physical address in Delaware.
-Your registered agent in the State of Delaware will be responsible for receiving and sending important legal and tax documents on behalf of your partnership.
+Your registered expert: as part of the registration process, your will need to appoint a registered expert with a physical address in Delaware.
+Your registered expert in the State of Delaware will be responsible for receiving and sending important legal and tax documents on behalf of your partnership.
 Such documents may include notices of litigation and tax documents sent by Delaware's taxation department.
-If you lack a suitable registered agent, we will obtain one on your behalf.
+If you lack a suitable registered expert, we will obtain one on your behalf.

 Once we have set up a limited partnership, we will help you to obtain the following information: